MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

 #### Set up business unit currencies

-When you run consolidation for business units that use a foreign currency, you must pay special attention to the exchange rates that various parts of the process use, and even more so when you rerun consolidation.
-To do that, use the **Set Up Business Unit Currencies** page to easily keep track of the rates.
+When you run consolidation for business units in a foreign currency, pay attention to the exchange rates that various parts of the process use.
+This is especially true when you rerun consolidation.
+Use the **Set Up Business Unit Currencies** page to easily keep track of the rates.

 The **Set Up Business Unit Currencies** page gives you the last rates for average, closing, and last closing rate.
 You can look up the exchange rates in the currency exchange rate table, which makes it easier to validate rates.
 You can change the rates for the current run by entering the values or copying them from previous runs.
 To copy rates, choose **Select from previous consolidation**.
-This page is particularly valuable when you want to rerun a previous consolidation, where you need to use a previous closing rate.
-This is required to correctly revaluate your balance sheet items.
+This page is valuable when you want to rerun a previous consolidation and use a previous closing rate.
+This step helps to correctly revaluate your balance sheet items.
 The **Select from previous consolidation** page is also useful if you just want to view the rates that were used, for example, when you're troubleshooting.
 The page is filtered to runs that included the selected business unit.

 You start the **Run Consolidation** batch job from the **Business Units** list page.
 You can also find the **Set Up Business Unit Currencies** page by choosing the **Exchange Rates** action.